HardenedBSD/gitlab-wiki/Home.md

 base operating system as a whole.
 Not utilizing deltas incurs a bandwidth overhead, but is easier to maintain and mirror. hbsd-update relies on DNSSEC-signed TXT records for distributing version information.

-Updates for maintained stable branches (12-STABLE, 11-STABLE) come from the HardenedBSD-STABLE repo.
-Updates for CURRENT (hardened/current/master) come from the HardenedBSD repo.

 hbsd-update is configured via a config file placed at `/etc/hbsd-update.conf`. hbsd-update works on a branch level, meaning it